stefdasca/statement-translator/Kilonova/0800-0899/Processed_0848.md

 ## Explanation

-The example corresponds to the game board in the figure.
+The example corresponds to the board shown in the figure.
 The scores for each position are:
 ```
 1 14000 14000 14000 1
 15000 14000 14000 14000 1